xiaoxianyu-office/mm/skills/mechanics/potion.md

 Applies a potion effect to the target entity, which is usually frequently used on custom mob creations and a quite powerful tool; as it allows for countless interesting applications.
-See the [potions page](/Items/Potions) for a complete list of available potion effects.
+See the [spigot javadocs](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionEffectType.html) for a complete list of available potion effects.

 Potion effects are currently the only way to make mobs invisible, with